brandonchuck/React-SWAPI/README.md

 # Overview

-- Starwars characters database application built with React JS and Bootstrap.
+- Starwars characters API database application built with React JS and Bootstrap.
 - Can search individual characters and view information on all characters in the database.

 # Website